RemyCiterin/DijkstraMonad/README.md

 # DijkstraMonad
-formalization of Dijkstra Monad using "Dijkstra Monads for All" from Kenji Maillard et al. 2019
+formalization of Dijkstra Monad using Lean4 and based on "Dijkstra Monads for All" from Kenji Maillard et al. 2019